 OTP (One-Time Programmable Memories)

-A particular type of non-volatile memory that can be programmable only once, versus MTP (Multiple-Time Programmable), a replacement of Flash for security applications or calibration applications.
+A particular type of non-volatile that can be programmed only once, versus MTP (Multiple-Time Programmable), a replacement of Flash for security applications or calibration applications.

 PAST (Periodic Advertising Sync Transfer)